William F. Winter: Later life and death

 Winter argued that the flag of Mississippi should be modified to remove its canton of the Confederate battle flag due to its negative national perception.
 Governor Ronnie Musgrove appointed Winter to chair a commission in 2000 to advise the legislature on what action to take, if any, on the design of the flag.
 The commission held a series of public hearings around the state to gauge public opinion on the matter.
 Most were contentious and showed clear divides between whites who supported retaining the current flag and blacks who wanted to change it.
 The commission also designed an alternative state flag, and recommended that the legislature vote to hold a public referendum to choose between the two flags.
 Winter originally opposed a referendum, but came to support it after becoming convinced that constituent pressure would keep the legislature from changing the flag themselves.
 A referendum was held and, in a divide along racial lines, most Mississippians voted to keep the flag.
 The state legislature voted to remove the canton in 2020, leading Winter to say, "The battle for a better Mississippi does not end with the removal of the flag."

 In 2001, Winter was accorded the National Education Association's Martin Luther King Jr. Memorial Award.
 The Mississippi Department of Archives and History building was named after him in 2003.
 He was given the Profile in Courage Award by the John F. Kennedy Presidential Library and Museum in 2007, for his work advancing education and racial reconciliation.
+However, it would not be the regular Profile in Courage Award, but rather a Profile in Courage Lifetime Achievement Award.
 In 2006 he and a former aide published a collection of his writings and speeches, The Measure of Our Days.
 In January 2008, the board of trustees of the Mississippi Department of Archives and History declared him a trustee emeritus of the organization.
 He conducted fundraising efforts and lobbied the legislature to back the construction of the Museum of Mississippi History and the Mississippi Civil Rights Museum, both of which opened in 2017 as the Two Mississippi Museums.
-Winter died at the age of 97 on December 18, 2020 at his home in Jackson.
+Winter died at the age of 97 on December 18, 2020, at his home in Jackson.
 Due to the limitations of the COVID-19 pandemic, a public funeral was not held.
-The Winters' pastor, Robert Lowry of Fondren Presbyterian Church, published a homily in memory of Winter in Mississippi Today.
 The Two Mississippi Museums hosted an event on May 3, 2022, to commemorate Winter and his wife.